Neptunium: Occurrence

-Once in the environment, neptunium generally oxidizes fairly quickly, usually to the +4 or +5 state.
+Once released in the surface environment, in contact with atmospheric oxygen, neptunium generally oxidizes fairly quickly, usually to the +4 or +5 state.
 Regardless of its oxidation state, the element exhibits much greater mobility than the other actinides, largely due to its ability to readily form aqueous solutions with various other elements.
 In one study comparing the diffusion rates of neptunium(V), plutonium(IV), and americium(III) in sandstone and limestone, neptunium penetrated more than ten times as well as the other elements.
 Np(V) will also react efficiently in pH levels greater than 5.5 if there are no carbonates present and in these conditions it has also been observed to readily bond with quartz.
 It has also been observed to bond well with goethite, ferric oxide colloids, and several clays including kaolinite and smectite.
 Np(V) does not bond as readily to soil particles in mildly acidic conditions as its fellow actinides americium and curium by nearly an order of magnitude.
 This behavior enables it to migrate rapidly through the soil while in solution without becoming fixed in place, contributing further to its mobility.
 Np(V) is also readily absorbed by concrete, which because of the element's radioactivity is a consideration that must be addressed when building nuclear waste storage facilities.
 When absorbed in concrete, it is reduced to Np(IV) in a relatively short period of time.
-Np(V) is also reduced by humic acid if it is present on the surface of goethite, hematite, and magnetite.
-Np(IV) is absorbed efficiently by tuff, granodiorite, and bentonite; although uptake by the latter is most pronounced in mildly acidic conditions.
-It also exhibits a strong tendency to bind to colloidal particulates, an effect that is enhanced when in soil with high clay content.
+Np(V) is also reduced by humic acids if they are present on the surface of goethite, hematite, and magnetite.
+Np(IV) is less mobile and efficiently adsorbed by tuff, granodiorite, and bentonite; although uptake by the latter is most pronounced in mildly acidic conditions.
+It also exhibits a strong tendency to bind to colloidal particulates, an effect that is enhanced when in surface soil with high clay content.
 The behavior provides an additional aid in the element's observed high mobility.